Arcadia, CA 91006

 - Public Print Station (1) accessible by all stations for color printing, $.50/page, located in the Copier Room (pay for print jobs at the print station)

 - PCReservation Kiosks (1) to reserve any public computer, located near the Catalog Area.

 - Black & White Copiers--15 cents per copied page; print card or coins accepted; located in Copier Room.

 - Color Copier--50 cents per copied page; print card or coins accepted; located in Copier Room.

 - Public Computer Printing--15 cents per black & white page, 50 cents per color page.
 Coins required for printer in Catalog Area, print card or coins accepted at printer in Copier Room.

-All of the public stations at the Library, except the Catalog Only stations, have Windows XP and Microsoft Office 2007.
-All of these computers allow reading and writing from a USB Drive or a virtual D: drive.
-These stations also have CD access to allow reading files from a CD, and many also have writeable drives.
-Patrons must bring their own media for writing files.
+All of the public stations at the Library, except the Catalog Only stations, have Windows 7 or 10 and Microsoft Office 2010.
+All of these computers allow reading and writing from a USB Drive.
+These stations also have CD access to allow reading files from a CD.
+Patrons must bring their own media for storing files.
 No applications may be installed on these stations, files must be able to be read or written using currently installed software.
 All of these stations are able to send print jobs to the Public Printers.
 The stations are audio enabled allowing the patrons to plug in their own headphones to play streaming media.
 These stations offer the following software applications:

 - Ease of Access applications to address hearing, vision, or mobility limitations: Magnifier, On-Screen Keyboard, and Narrator